omaralhami/Mar-System/README.md

 - `/ping` - Check bot latency
 - `/welcome` - Send a welcome message to the channel
 - `/setwelcome` - Set the welcome channel for new member announcements
+- `/rules` - Display server rules (with option to show publicly or privately)

 ### Content Creation
 - `/create embed` - Open a visual editor for creating rich embeds